 Since giving his life to Christ in 1970 he has always lent his guitar skills to leading worship in various churches, home groups, and bands he has been involved with.
 It was as a guest worship leader invited to a home study that he even met his future wife.
 Although primarily a guitar player, he also plays piano, banjo, mandolin, violin (bluegrass fiddle) and anything else with strings.
 In the 80's he started playing bass when there was a need in his present church and has stuck with it ever since.

 It was in 1993 that he was working as a machinist at the same company as band member Steve who found out that Scott played bass.
 Steve asked him if he would like to try out for the Silverados who just happened to have an opening for a new bass player.
-Although a little nervous at first he played with them in their next gig, fit right in, and was accepted and welcomed as an official Silverado and has been on the journey with them now for the last 19 years and has enjoyed every moment of it.
+Although a little nervous at first, he played with them in their next gig, fit right in, and in that season of 1993 was accepted and welcomed as an official Silverado.
+He has been on the journey since then and has enjoyed every moment of it.

-Scott lives in Upland, Calif. with his wife; a blessed father of 2 daughters; and now a double-blessed grandparent of a cutie grand-daughter.
+Scott lives in Upland, Calif. with his wife and is a blessed father of 2 daughters and a couple of extremely cute grand-daughters.
 The adventure continues.

 When she was growing up her dad always told her she should be a country singer… who knew!